Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Respondents are presumed not responsible for the behavior unless responsibility is established through the grievance process.

-UCM will respond promptly to discrimination, harassment, sexual misconduct and retaliation under this policy in a manner that is not deliberately indifferent, which means that UCM’s response is not clearly unreasonable in light of the known circumstances.
-The University cannot guarantee that discrimination, harassment, sexual misconduct and retaliation or other conduct prohibited by this policy will never occur in education programs or activities, but the University will respond to alleged misconduct in ways designed to ensure complainants and respondents equal access to education programs and activities without depriving any party of educational access without due process or fundamental fairness.
+UCM will respond promptly to discrimination, harassment, sexual misconduct, or retaliation under this policy in a manner that is not deliberately indifferent, which means that UCM’s response is not clearly unreasonable in light of the known circumstances.
+The University cannot guarantee that discrimination, harassment, sexual misconduct, retaliation or other conduct prohibited by this policy will never occur in education programs or activities, but the University will respond to alleged misconduct in ways designed to ensure complainants and respondents equal access to education programs and activities without depriving any party of educational access without due process or fundamental fairness.

 In implementing this policy, UCM will not restrict rights protected under the U.S. Constitution, including the First Amendment, Fifth Amendment, and Fourteenth Amendment.

-In all cases, the grievance process begins with the receipt of an oral or written complaint, the University will provide a written notice to the parties.
+In all cases, the grievance process begins with the filing of a complaint.
+The University will provide a written notice to the parties.
 The notice will inform the parties of the University’s grievance process and informal resolution process.
 Notice may be delayed due to safety concerns or law enforcement activity.

 Emergency Removal.
 An emergency removal may be necessary if the university determines that an imminent and serious threat to the health or safety of a complainant or any students, employees, or other persons arising from the allegations of sex discrimination justifies removal.
 If a removal is determined necessary on an emergency basis, the university will have determined so through an individualized safety and risk analysis.
 The university will provide the respondent with notice of the emergency removal and an opportunity to appeal the decision immediately following the removal.